quarto-dev/quarto-web/docs/authoring/shortcodes-and-filters.md

 Shortcodes are special markdown directives that generate various types of content.
 Quarto shortcodes are similar in form and function to [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) and [WordPress shortcodes](https://codex.wordpress.org/Shortcode).

-Quarto currently only supports two shortcodes: `meta` and `var`.
+Quarto currently supports just two shortcodes: `meta` and `var`.
 Additional shortcodes (e.g. for inserting videos, tweets, gists, etc.) will be developed soon.

 ### meta